Nobel Prize in Physics: Nomination and selection

-Three Nobel Laureates in Physics.
+Three Nobel Laureates in Physics taken at the California Institute of Technology.
 Front row L-R: Albert A. Michelson (1907 laureate), Albert Einstein (1921 laureate), and Robert A. Millikan (1923 laureate).

 A maximum of three Nobel laureates and two different works may be selected for the Nobel Prize in Physics.
 Compared with other Nobel Prizes, the nomination and selection process for the prize in physics is long and rigorous.
 This is a key reason why it has grown in importance over the years to become the most important prize in Physics.

 The Nobel laureates are selected by the Nobel Committee for Physics, a Nobel Committee that consists of five members elected by The Royal Swedish Academy of Sciences.
 During the first stage which begins in September, a group of about 3,000 selected university professors, Nobel Laureates in Physics and Chemistry, and others are sent confidential nomination forms.
 The completed forms must arrive at the Nobel Committee by 31 January of the following year.
 The nominees are scrutinized and discussed by experts and are narrowed to approximately fifteen names.
 The committee submits a report with recommendations on the final candidates to the Academy, where, in the Physics Class, it is further discussed.
 The Academy then makes the final selection of the Laureates in Physics by a majority vote.